 Examples of assets include the portion of your house that’s paid off, a car you own in full or valuable art or antiques passed down from generation to generation.

-Liabilities, on the other, hand are credit card debt, student loans and other debt like the portion of your mortgage you still owe.
+Liabilities, on the other hand, are credit card debt, student loans and other debt like the portion of your mortgage you still owe.
 If you currently have more debt than assets, your net worth is negative.

 A negative net worth is not permanent.
 In fact, many students who have significant student loans start their careers with a negative net worth and move to positive by paying off debt and accumulating assets.

-However, when you follow a plan to pay off credit card and other debt, you find yourself quickly going from a negative net worth to a positive one.
+When you follow a plan to pay off credit card and other debt, you find yourself quickly going from a negative net worth to a positive one.

 Personal Capital is a great way to track your net worth as you make progress on your wealth journey.
 It allows you to connect all of your accounts and monitor your spending while educating you on how to understand your assets and net worth.